LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h3>Processing Fields</h3>

-The script begins by getting the value for each provided field and formatting into the correct data type.
+The script begins by getting the value for each provided field and formatting it into the correct data type.

 This involves generating lists for coordinates, launch times, and sonde types in addition to reading flight parameters as floats.